lavaw/first08/README.md

 For Task 1, use the Use Case form to describe how the client interacts with the system to select master services and book the selected slots.

 1. Describe the use cases as required in 1-11 ex.00.
-Identify one or more separate use case(s) with an include or extend relationship.
+Identify one or more separate use case(s) with an "include" or "extend" relationship.
 3. Specify the type of relationship for each identified use case.
 4. Indicate your answers in the file ex02\_<product prefix>\_use case.docx.